vidyaKushwaha/To-Do-Tracker-Project/README.md

 # To-Do-Tracker-Project
-I developed this To-Do-Tracker Project using Java and Angular Framework.
+To-Do-Tracker Application using Java and Angular Framework.